grv87/gradle-packer-plugin/docs/best-practices.md

 Note that *most* provisioners, not only `shell-local`, work on the machine created by builder and don't have their own outputs.
-The known exception is `file` provisioner which exposes its outputs with getters annotated with `@OutputFile` and `@OutputDirectory`.
+The exception is `file` provisioner which exposes its outputs with getters annotated with `@OutputFile` and `@OutputDirectory`.

 ## Timing of the connection or the build